8 Physical Security Tips to Protect your Digital Devices

 1. Password-protect all your devices.

-2. Always back up files on the cloud or with a backup storage.
+2. Always back up files on the cloud or with backup storage.

 3. Setting up tracking software